To enhance student's educational experience with hands-on work experience through educationally related learning opportunities.

 - Assist PM in evaluating job costs

-- Assist in developing and maintaining P3 schedules
+- Assist in developing and maintaining critical path schedules

-- 1 & 2 week look ahead schedules to verify all resources are available
+- One and two week look ahead schedules to verify all resources are available

 - Perform takeoff for ordering materials

-- Calculate daily costs based on time sheet & work performed
+- Calculate daily costs based on timesheet and work performed

 - Compile extra work orders with necessary backup